-Weather permitting, Katie will give a demonstration of aluminium casting on her mobile foundry on Sat 28 Sept in the museum garden.
+Katie gave a demonstration of aluminium casting on her mobile foundry on Sat 28 Sept in the museum garden.

-Katie will teach a workshop for adults on Sat 12 October.
+Katie gave a workshop for adults on carving and casting personal pilgrim badges on Sat 12 October.

 Katie will give a talk about her career, inspirations and this residency on Thu 7 November.